Section 12 – Cruel and unusual treatment or punishment

 - Transfer of an inmate to administrative or disciplinary segregation is a treatment or punishment (Canadian Civil Liberties Association v.
 Canada, 2019 ONCA 243 at paragraphs 83-86, appeal to SCC discontinued; R. v.
 Marriott, 2014 NSCA 28 at paragraphs 34-46, application for leave to appeal to SCC dismissed, 2015 CanLII 8564; R. v.
 Olson (1987), 62 O.R.
 (2d) 321 (C.A.)).

-- Other conditions of detention are also considered to be treatment, including lockdowns in remand facilities, and the overall conditions in pre-trial detention and immigration detention (Ogiamien v Ontario (Community Safety and Correctional Services), 2017 ONCA 667 at paragraph 7).
+- Other conditions of detention are also considered to be treatment, including lockdowns in remand facilities, and the overall conditions in pre-trial detention and immigration detention (Ogiamien v Ontario (Community Safety and Correctional Services), 2017 ONCA 667 at paragraph 7; R. v.
+Biever, 2023 ABCA 138 at paragraph 8).

-- A prohibition on the possession of firearms by convicted drug offenders is a punishment (R. v.
+- A prohibition on the possession of firearms by a person convicted of a drug offence is a punishment (R. v.
 Wiles, [2005] 3 S.C.R.
 895 at paragraph 3).

 - The mandatory forfeiture of firearms involved in offences is a treatment or punishment, at least when it is imposed as a consequence of criminal conviction (R. v.
 Montague, 2014 ONCA 439 at paragraph 39, application for leave to appeal to SCC dismissed, 2014 CanLII 68704).